thiagosantos1/CNN_Find_Glasses/README.md

 # Code Classifiers

 * Our goal is to test our problem with different classifiers, in order to get an idea of how hard/accurate is the given problem.

-In this project we have different python codes for Classifiers:
+* In this project we have different python codes for Classifiers:

+  1) full_perceptrons.py --> The idea is to test our model with only 1 layer(full layer of perceptrons), without hidden or convolution layers.
+Our goal is to get a better result than if a computer were just guessing.